 What Does ISIS Want, Exactly?
-The Terrorists' Stated Goal Has Been Made Clear

 By now, we're all pretty familiar with ISIS, the militant Islamic group cutting a violent path through both Iraq and Syria.
 But in spite of their high-profile acts of terror — with the executions of American journalists James Foley and allegedly Steven Sotloff likely ranking as the most overt threat directed at the U.S. — there's a simple question that's on a lot of people's minds.
 Namely, what does ISIS want?
 With a little digging, you get a fairly clear picture.
 The stated mission goal of ISIS, as the group voiced publicly back in June, is to establish a new Islamic caliphate across the Middle East.